Newsnest1/News-Nest1/README.md

 curl http://localhost:8001/v1/feed | head
 ```

-You can also access the web interface directly in your browser at [http://localhost:8001/index.html#feed](http://localhost:8001/index.html#feed).
+You can also access the web interface directly in your browser at [http://localhost:8001/](http://localhost:8001/) or [http://localhost:8001/index.html](http://localhost:8001/index.html).

 **Default exposed ports:**
 - FastAPI: `8001`